-- □ 1.
-This field is case-sensitive. - 2.
-Only the Z, GZ, and ZIP formats of compression are supported. - 3.
-The service name must match the ServID field of a service record, as defined in the manufact.dn1 file or, if the service is usercreated, in your user.dn1 file. - 4.
+\boxtimes 1.
+This field is case-sensitive.

+- 2. Only the Z, GZ, and ZIP formats of compression are supported. - 3.
+The service name must match the ServID field of a service record, as defined in the manufact.xm1 file or, if the service is usercreated, in your user.xm1 file.
+If the station is found on more than one service, enter a separate <name> entry for each service. - 4.
 This field is optional and, thus, does not need to be present. - 5.
 The color defined here is used in the interface to identify the stations belonging to this service.
 The following colors are available: red, green, blue, magenta, cyan, gray, wine, black, gold, darkgray, darkgreen, darkblue, lightcyan, and darkmagenta. - 6.
 This field identifies the format of the directory structure used on the FTP site to organize the data.
 Any folders in the structure that are common to all data must be hard-coded into this field.
 The rest, however, must be defined using the following case-sensitive strings:

-<JJJ> Julian Day
+[]]] Julian Day

-<YYYY> Year
+[YYYY] Year

-<XXXX> Station ID
+[XXXX] Station ID

-<week> GPS week
+[week] GPS week

-<wkrl> GPS week - 1024 - padded with
+[wkrl] GPS week - 1024 - padded with lead-

-leading zeroes
+ing zeroes

-<wkrn> GPS week -1024 -
+[wkrn] GPS week -1024 -

 without padding

-<yy> Last two digits of the year
+[yy] Last two digits of the year

-<d>> Day of the week (0-6)
+[d] Day of the week $(0-6)$

+[MN] Month number

-<MN> Month number <DM> Day of the month
+[DM] Day of the month

-<H> hour of the day, in upper case
+[H] Hour of the day, in upper case

 (A-X)

-<II> hour of the day, numeric (00-23)
+[II] Hour of the day, numeric (00-23)

-<mmm> first three letters of month (Jan-
+[mmm] first three letters of month (Jan-Dec)

-Dec)

-<CITY> any custom string (such as the
+[CITY] any custom string (such as the name

-name of a city or region) contained within an FTP sites folder structure that varies for individual stations
+of a city or region) contained within

-Service records must conform to the format in the shaded box.
-Refer to the manufact.dn1 file for examples of service and station records.
+an FTP sites folder structure that

+varies for individual stations